-Denomination: EUR 50,000 per Note.
+Denomination: £50,000 per Note.

-Original Principal Amount: EUR 50,000 per Note, which amount may be permanently reduced in the event of a partial call as described below under "Call from the calculated on the basis of the Original Principal Amount of the Notes as such amount may be reduced pursuant to the application of the loss absorption mechanism and/or reinstated on one or more occasions, as described below under "Loss Absorption" and
+Original Principal Amount: £50,000 per Note, which amount may be permanently reduced in the event of a partial call as described below under "Call from the First Call calculated on the basis of the Original Principal Amount of the Notes as such amount may be reduced pursuant to the application of the loss absorption mechanism and/or reinstated on one or more occasions, as described below under "Loss Absorption" and "Reinstatement", respectively.

-First Call Date".
+Date".